Craig Interpolation for Decidable First-Order Fragments: Repairing Interpolation for the Guarded Fragment

-An alternative characterization for \GNFO is as the smallest logic which can express every union of conjunctive queries (UCQ) and is closed under guarded negation~\cite{Barany2015:guarded}.
+A UCQ is a finite disjunction of CQs.
+Importantly, \GNFO can be alternatively characterized as the smallest logic which can express every UCQ and is closed under guarded negation~\cite{Barany2015:guarded}.
 This is made explicit in the following expressively equivalent grammar for \GNFO:

 where $q$ is a UCQ with relation symbols $R_1, \dots, R_n$ and $\varphi_1, \dots, \varphi_n$ are self-guarded formulas with the appropriate number of free variables and generated by the same recursive grammar.
 We refer to this as the UCQ syntax for \GNFO.